 Erotic Hypnosis and Intimacy

-Erotic hypnosis is a term that has been floating around the Internet for some time now but what does this phrase really mean?
-Is this a form of mind control that can be used to get your sexual partner to do whatever you want?
+Erotic hypnosis is a term that has been floating around the Internet for awhile now but what does it really mean?
+For example, is it some form of mind control that can be used to manipulate a partner in the bedroom?

-This article will take a deep look at the entire issue of erotic hypnosis and provide concrete information about what erotic hypnosis is and by extension – what it is not.
+This article will dive deep into the entire issue of erotic hypnosis and provide concrete information about what erotic hypnosis is and is not.

-So much of what is currently published online about hypnosis is poorly researched and is not steeped in psychology, human behavior or the social sciences.
+So much of what is published online about erotic hypnosis is poorly researched and not steeped in the trappings of clinical psychology.

-And so what follows are 10 facts about erotic hypnosis you might not know about.
-Some of the material make strike you as common sense while other areas will give you pause for reflection.
-Read them all in order to better understand their meaning.
+And so what follows are 10 facts about erotic hypnosis that might surprise you.
+Some of the material you’ll read may seem like common sense while other points will give you pause for reflection.
+I encourage you to read them all to put everything in context.

 At the end of this post, I have included a poll that asks you about erotic hypnotherapy.
-It’s mostly just for fun.
+It’s mostly just for entertainment so don’t take the results too seriously.

 Erotic Hypnosis Perspective

-As we continue along the way, I want to disclose to you my qualifications to author this article and bit about my background.
-I am a licensed psychotherapist in the state of Illinois and am a National Board Certified Clinical Hypnotherapist.
+You may be wondering about my qualifications to write this piece?
+If I were a reader, I’d want to know.
+Well, here it is – I’m a licensed psychotherapist in the state of Illinois and a Board Certified Clinical Hypnotherapist.
 Finally, I hold a PhD in Psychology.

-In my work as a clinician, I am often asked about erotic hypnosis by clients who are seeking to better to make improvements in their sex life and to intensify the orgasmic experience with a partner.
-In fact, it is a common question that comes up in couples counseling where two people are hoping to achieve greater intimacy.
+In my work as a clinician, I’m often asked about erotic hypnosis by clients who are seeking improvements in their sex life.
+An example might be learning how to intensify an orgasmic experience or becoming more mindful of a mate.
+It’s a common topic that clients frequently bring up in their quest for discovering alternative pathways greater intimacy.

-Let’s take a quick look at the basic characteristics of erotic hypnosis and then walk through a little background and history of the world of hypnotherapy.
+Let’s take a quick look at the basic characteristics of erotic hypnosis.
+Afterward, I’ll walk you through a little background and history of the world of hypnotherapy.

 - Heightened state of awareness